 - Passenger Arrival Card (issued on the plane)

 A comprehensive travel and medical insurance cover is required by every student under the NZ Ministry of Education Code of Practice.
 Proof of purchase will be required.
 It is highly recommended that you purchase the insurance after consulting your education provider since your insurance has to meet a set of requirements set by your provider.

 Be aware that pre-existing medical conditions are not automatically covered by insurance.
 Check with the insurance provider what conditions will be covered under your plan.
-If you require additional cover for pre-existing medical condition, you need to apply for cover by completing a medical risk assessment form available from Student Assist.

 While most medications are available in NZ, if you need anything specific you should bring enough with you to last for the first month.
 Remember to bring your Doctor’s prescription as you may need to prove you are allowed that medication and it should help when you need to visit a doctor for a repeat prescription.
 Remember to check INZ’s website for more information about bringing medications to NZ.